Method of Payment

 Is GDPR Sensitive

-Anonymize the payment type for a booking of an anonymized customer for users logged with other account than "Administrator" or "Financial"
+Anonymize the payment type on anonymized customers for users with a role other than Administrator or Financial.

-Allow to be used in the Guide App for Extra Orders payments;
+Allow this payment method in the Guide App for Extra Orders payments.

-Allows the gift card to be used only with on your own agency payments (Used when the All brands checkbox it is used on the Giftcard)
+Allow the gift card to be used only for your own agency payments (used when All brands is enabled on the gift card).

 1. Save the new payment method.